NannyML/nannyml/docs/how_it_works/chunking_data.rst

 In order to take advantage of the SE formula, accuracy for each observation separately needs to be calculated.
 Accuracy for a single observation is simply equal to 1 when the prediction is correct and equal to 0 otherwise.
-With observation-level accuracies in place, accuracy for the whole sample can be calculated as a mean of them.
+With observation-level accuracies in place, accuracy for the whole sample can be calculated as the mean of them.
 After this transformation the SE formula can be used directly to estimate the standard error of accuracy as a function of sample: